g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Fuck yeah.

+# sHiTtY wEbCaM
 Also included is what is lovingly called "Shitty Webcam".
 Right now I can't find the sauce, I'll update when I do.
 Pretty much it sends a few lines of random data via UDP to your localhost on port 1337; or 127.0.0.1:1337.
 This version starts as soon as it's executed, so I bound some hotkeys to start/kill it.
 ![nin](https://cloud.githubusercontent.com/assets/17163949/24837321/fe5fe658-1cee-11e7-9d92-4cc19cf1fa25.gif)